What’s the best way of extending the life of your guitar strings? The answer is simple: Keep them clean.

 Lizard Spit Fresh-N-Easy

 Our final product is another top only applicator.
 The Fresh-N-Easy is by far the smallest string cleaner you’ll find – at a tiny 1 1/3 oz, it’s the size of a nasal spray and super easy to stick in your pocket on the way to a gig and quickly apply after or before your set for easier playing and faster solos.
-It doesn’t come with a cloth to wipe down any excess, but it does have an awesome smell which reassuringly smells nothing like reptilian spit 🙂
+It doesn’t come with a cloth to wipe down any excess though.

 - Very small